ftk-47/career-ops/GRADIENT_USAGE_GUIDE.md

 ## Overview

 This gradient design system adds meaningful, tasteful gradient usage throughout the Hiration Counsellor Admin dashboard.
-All gradients are theme-aware and work seamlessly across all 4 style themes (autumn, meadow, lavender, stripy) in both light and dark modes.
+All gradients are theme-aware and work seamlessly across all 4 style themes (autumn, meadow, pastel, stripy) in both light and dark modes.

 ## Design Philosophy